packit/packit.dev/posts/project-mycorrhiza/index.md

 Having all of these logs in one section and in particular a unified style would be super beneficial to avoid having to re-parse things.

-Log Detective, a project to help parse logs and provide information on why builds failed, can also be integrated to help their project get more logs to train with (opt-in of course).
+[Log Detective](https://log-detective.com), a project to help parse logs and provide information on why builds failed, can Log Detective, a project to help parse logs and provide information on why builds failed, can also be integrated to help their project get more logs to train with (opt-in of course).